Role of design in reducing HVAC energy usage.

 An integrated design approach takes into account the interactions between various building systems and components.
 By considering the HVAC system alongside other design elements such as orientation, insulation, and natural ventilation, we can optimize energy usage and reduce the load on the HVAC system.

-READ MORE The social impact of energy-efficient HVAC design initiatives.
+READ MORE Energy-efficient HVAC design considerations.

 Efficient HVAC systems are essential for maintaining comfortable indoor environments, but they can consume a significant amount of energy.
 By integrating the design of the building envelope, lighting, and HVAC system, we can create a more energy-efficient and sustainable building.